KosmosisDire/TeammateRevive/README.md

 - on stage change, (1 + Charon's Obol count) Death Curses will be removed from each character
 - Charon's Shrine can spawn on stages (but it doesn't spend director's credits).
 Obol can be consumed on them to remove Death Curses from whole party

+You can install InLobbyConfig to configure this plugin in-game. (https://thunderstore.io/package/KingEnderBrine/InLobbyConfig/)

 ## Feedback

 Feedback would be greatly appreciated.
 It you encounter bug or want to discuss new or existing feature in mod, please contact KosmosisDire#4195 or amadare#8308 on Discord.